cowardcalf/cra-template-redux-router-sass-typescript/template/README.md

-# cra-template-redux-router-sass-typescript
+# Project built from cra-template-redux-router-sass-typescript

-This is a [Create React App](https://github.com/facebook/create-react-app) template building up from [cra-template-redux-router-typescript](https://github.com/kuju63/cra-template-redux-router-typescript).
+This is a project created from [Create React App](https://github.com/facebook/create-react-app) with template [cra-template-redux-router-sass-typescript](https://github.com/cowardcalf/cra-template-redux-router-sass-typescript).

-Generally it is a [Typescript](https://github.com/microsoft/TypeScript) template for using [redux](https://react-redux.js.org/), [React Router](https://reactrouter.com/) and [sass](https://github.com/sass/sass).
+Generally the template is a [Typescript](https://github.com/microsoft/TypeScript) one for using [redux](https://react-redux.js.org/), [React Router](https://reactrouter.com/) and [sass](https://github.com/sass/sass).

 It includes a few of personal preferences settings / configs (eg. the lint rules etc.).